 Now that you understand peers and their relationship to ledgers, chaincodes and channels, you’ll be able to see how multiple organizations come together to form a blockchain network.

-Blockchain networks are administered by a collection of organizations rather than a single organization.
-Peers are central to how this kind of distributed network is built because they are owned by — and are the connection points to the network for — these organizations.
+Fabric blockchain networks are administered by a collection of organizations rather than a single organization.
+Peers are central to how this kind of distributed network is built because they are owned by — and are the network connection points for — these organizations.

-Peers in a blockchain network with multiple organizations.
-The blockchain network is built up from the peers owned and contributed by the different organizations.
-In this example, we see four organizations contributing eight peers to form a network.
-The channel C connects five of these peers in the network N — P1, P3, P5, P7 and P8.
-The other peers owned by these organizations have not been joined to this channel, but are typically joined to at least one other channel.
-Applications that have been developed by a particular organization will connect to their own organization’s peers as well as those of different organizations.
-Again, for simplicity, an orderer node is not shown in this diagram.
+*The example above shows organizations and their peers in a Fabric blockchain network.
+We see four organizations contributing a total of eight peers to form a network.
+Channel C connects five of these peers in the network N — P1, P3, P5, P7 and P8.
+The other peers owned by these organizations have not joined channel C, but typically join at least one other channel.
+Applications developed by an organization connect to peers, via the Fabric Gateway service, in the same organization as well as peers in other organizations on a channel.

-It’s really important that you can see what’s happening in the formation of a blockchain network.
-The network is both formed and managed by the multiple organizations who contribute resources to it.
-Peers are the resources that we’re discussing in this topic, but the resources an organization provides are more than just peers.
+It is important to notice what happens during the formation of a Fabric blockchain network.
+The network is both formed and managed by the multiple organizations that contribute resources to it.
+Peers are the resources that we’re discussing in this topic, but organizations provide other resources too, such as chaincode and ordering service nodes.
 There’s a principle at work here — the network literally does not exist without organizations contributing their individual resources to the collective network.
-Moreover, the network grows and shrinks with the resources that are provided by collaborating organizations, increasing the resiliency and security of the network.
+Moreover, the network grows as resources are provided by collaborating organizations, increasing the resiliency and security of the network.

-You can see that (other than the ordering service) there are no centralized resources — in the example above, the network, N, would not exist if the organizations did not contribute their peers.
-This reflects the fact that the network does not exist in any meaningful sense unless and until organizations contribute the resources that form it.
-Moreover, the network does not depend on any individual organization — it will continue to exist as long as one organization remains, no matter which other organizations may come and go.
+You can see that (other than the ordering service, to some degree) there are no centralized resources — in the previous diagram, the network N would not exist if the organizations did not contribute their peers and other resources.
+Moreover, the network does not depend on any individual organization — it continues to exist despite departures as long as its membership meets the self-defined requirements of the network.
 This is at the heart of what it means for a network to be decentralized; all of its member organizations share and contribute equally.